 - The Fig Newton, a beloved soft cookie filled with fig paste, was named for the Boston suburb of Newton, Massachusetts.
 The company has now shortened the name to “Newton,” with various flavors available.

-- The Ted Williams Tunnel, which connects the Massachusetts Turnpike (Route 90) with Logan Airport, goes 90 feet underground, making it the deepest tunnel in America.
+- The Ted Williams Tunnel is the deepest tunnel in America.
+It connects the Massachusetts Turnpike (Route 90) with Logan Airport and goes 90 feet underground.
 Half of this 8,000-foot tunnel runs under Boston Harbor.

 - America’s first chocolate factory was Walter Baker & Co., founded in 1780 in the Lower Mills area of Dorchester.
-This factory building still exists and has been converted to upscale apartments.
+This factory building still exists and has been converted into upscale apartments.

 The bottom line